-These are only some of the coverages you’re able to package together.
+These are only some of the coverages you’re able to integrate into one overarching insurance policy.
 Be sure to check with your agent to find out what exactly qualifies.
-Note that not all insurance companies offer the same bundles.
+Note that not all insurers offer the same bundles.
 You may need to do some research to find what carrier is best for your needs.

 What You Can’t Bundle

-While you can bundle many forms of insurance, here are some that you can’t:
+While you can combine many forms of insurance, here are some that don’t qualify for policy packaging savings:

 - Any type of coverage that your provider doesn’t offer

 Bundling only works if the company offers both coverages.
 For example, if a provider doesn’t offer renters or motorcycle insurance, you can’t add them to your auto policy.
 Make sure to check with your agent or insurer to find out if you can combine your coverages.

 You don’t just have to bundle two coverages together.
 There’s also the option of having an all-in-one type of policy.
 This means buying all of your insurance with the same provider for what would likely be a big discount.